jinyantan/imageCaptioning/README.md

 ## Train
 Before you begin, make sure to save the required data files for training, validation, and testing.
 To do this, run the contents of create_input_files.py after pointing it to the the Karpathy JSON file which can be downloaded here: http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip and the image folder containing the extracted train2014 and val2014 folders from your downloaded data.

+To utilize the glove embedding, gloveProcessing.ipynb has to be ran with glove_path changed to folder where http://nlp.stanford.edu/data/glove.6B.zip is extracted to.

 See train.py.

 The parameters for the model (and training it) are at the beginning of the file, so you can easily check or modify them should you wish to.